Home

 • Olive leaf capsules are generally packed in plastic containers and can easily be transported in a handbag or pocket without fear of leakage or breakage.

 • Taking olive leaf capsules will likely result in a slower more sustained release of active ingredients.
 If they are being taken to support the cardiovascular system this may be an advantage over tinctures.
 Having said that, highly successful clinical trials for lowering blood pressure have used tinctures.
+This could be a case of "see what works best for you".
+(If on medication, check with your doctor first).

 Drawbacks